Computing the Geometric Intersection Number of Curves: Concluding remarks

 \section{Concluding remarks}

 The existence of a singular bigon claimed in Theorem~\ref{th:singular-bigon} relies on Theorem 4.2 of Hass and Scott~\cite{hs-ics-85}.
 As noted by the authors themselves this result is ``surprisingly difficult to prove''.
-Except for this result and the recourse to some hyperbolic geometry in the general strategy of Section~\ref{sec:strategy} our combinatorial framework allows to provide simple algorithms and to give simple proofs of results whose known demonstrations are rather involved.
-Concerning Proposition~\ref{prop:bigon}, the existence of an immersion without bigon could be achieved in our combinatorial viewpoint by showing that if an immersion has bigons, then one of them can be swapped to reduce the number of crossings.
+Except for this result and the recourse to some hyperbolic geometry in the general strategy of Section~\ref{sec:strategy} our combinatorial framework allows us to provide simple algorithms and to give simple proofs of results whose known demonstrations are rather involved.
+Concerning Proposition~\ref{prop:bigon}, the existence of \animmersion{} without bigon could be achieved in our combinatorial viewpoint by showing that if \animmersion{} has bigons, then one of them can be swapped to reduce the number of crossings.
 (The example in Figure~\ref{fig:no-singular-bigon} shows that such a bigon need not be singular.)
-What is more, if those swappable bigons could be found easily this would provide an algorithm to compute a minimally crossing immersion of two curves by iteratively swapping bigons as in Section~\ref{sec:computing-immersions} for the case of a single curve.
+What is more, if those swappable bigons could be found easily this would provide an algorithm to compute a minimally crossing \immersion{} of two curves by iteratively swapping bigons as in Section~\ref{sec:computing-immersions} for the case of a single curve.
 However, we were unable to show the existence or even an appropriate definition of a swappable bigon.
-Note that in the analogous approaches using Reidemeister-like moves by de Graff and Schrijver~\cite{gs-mcmcr-97} or by Paterson~\cite{p-cails-02}, the number of moves required to reach a minimal configuration is unknown.
-Comparatively, the number of bigon swapping would be just half the excess crossing of a given immersion.
+Note that in the analogous approaches using Reidemeister-like moves by de Graff and Schrijver~\cite{gs-mcmcr-97} or by Paterson~\cite{p-cails-02}, the number of moves required to reach a minimal configuration is unknown\footnote{In a very recent work, Chang et al.~\cite{celms-tcsvl-18} were able to show that a \emph{single} curve with $n$ self-intersections on an orientable surface could be put in minimal configuration by applying $O(n^4)$ Reidemeister-like moves.
+In our framework a combinatorial perturbation of a closed walk of length $n$ may have $\Omega(n^2)$ self-intersections, so that their approach leads to $O(n^8)$ moves to reach a minimal configuration.}.
+Comparatively, the number of bigon swaps would be just half the excess crossing of a given \immersion{}.
+We would thus obtain a polynomial time algorithm for computing a minimally crossing \immersion{} of two curves (there is an exponential time algorithm by a result of Neumann-Coto~\cite[Prop.
+2.2]{n-csgs-01}).